-Cross Correlation in StatisticsIn statistics, a cross-correlation function is a measure of association.
+Cross Correlation in StatisticsIn statistics, a cross-correlation function (a specific type of correlation function) is a measure of association.
 For example, the most common correlation coefficient, the Pearson product-moment correlation coefficient (PPMC), is a normalized version of a cross-correlation.
 The PPMC gives a measure of temporal similarity for two time series.

 Cross Correlation in Signal Processing